brianr747/platform/README.md

 - Australian Bureau of Statistics via Excel.
 - Reserve Bank of Australia (RBA) via Excel.

+Note: As discussed in **DesignNotes.md**, I may switch to embedding the DB.nomics fetchers within this class structure, so that anyone who wanted to use their fetcher can plug it in seamlessly (and any fetching code I develop could be passed on to them).
+DB.nomics has an industrial coding style that is probably overkill for my uses, but harmonisation eliminates wheel reinvention issues.
+(Since most of my effort would be on non-SDMX/JSON sources, the overlap would have been small anyway; I would just query their database anyway.)

 ### Databases

 - TEXT: Save each series as a text file in a local directory.
 This is